How To Make Refrigerator Pickles: Easy 3-Step Recipe

 1. Boil the water, vinegar, sugar, and salt in a saucepan.
 Cook for one minute.
 Cool.

 2. Put cucumbers, garlic, and dill in a plastic or glass container (not metal!!).
-You simply can use a medium bowl—or, a couple of jars for gifts.
+You can simply use a medium bowl—or a couple of jars for gifts.

 3. Cover with the cooled liquid.
 Put in the refrigerator.
 Let the vegetables pickle in the brine for 3 to 4 days before eating for the best taste.